 You seem to work in different styles, how do you keep your work fresh and non-repetitive?

-Mostly I think that development comes from clients and briefs and problems.
+Mostly, I think that development comes from clients, briefs, and problems.
 I don’t think you can solve everything with the same visual ideas.
 So in many ways, it’s adapt or become redundant.
 I was at a point a while ago where 3 out of 4 jobs I was getting referenced the same examples of my work, which started to get a little boring and worrying.
 Most of the time I’d end up going “well that’s cool, but something like this might be better for these reasons.”
 Most of the time they got it and it made it a little easier to try new things and still get paid.
 Some jobs, like the Nike work, were dream jobs in that way because they were paying me to experiment.
 “Make three executions of this word in whatever style you want” is a good thing to read on a brief.

 I also do quite a lot of art shows and try as much as I can to experiment and play which helps keep things fresh.
 Another big thing for me is that I don’t spend too much time on the internet trawling design blogs or looking at many design books.
 I think this gives me a little room to play without being too bogged down by constant comparison between my work and the work of others.
 It’s good to know what’s out there obviously, and I do to a large extent.
 But I don’t saturate myself with so much design that I feel forced to viciously defend some tiny stylistic niche to remain ‘original,’ I’d rather do what I think might be cool and hope that someone else hasn’t gotten there before me.